Bertrand/handlebars-objc/doc/ContextObjects.md

 This method should return an array listing all the keys that you want to allow access to.

-Let's see some example that will help understand what works out of the box and what doesn't.

 ### Accessing properties using subscripting operators ###

 If an object responds to the following keyed subscripting operator method: